 registration will incur a change fee of $250.
 All refunds will be issued

 For in-person courses, the WSMA cannot be held responsible for other costs

-or expenses, including cancellation/change charges assessed by airlines,
+or expenses, including cancellation or change charges assessed by

 The course is designed from a social-constructivist point of view, which maintains that experienced adult learners do best when they work in teams to build new understandings of their previous experience by developing new, better-informed mental models.
 We will work in teams, sometimes face to face and at other times asynchronously, using multimedia resources and health care-oriented case scenarios to acquire a basic understanding of leadership, management, and quality improvement.

 Week 1 – In person/Live

 Module 1: Managing Yourself and Others: Personal Style and Emotional

 Module 2: Managing the Organization – Teams and Culture: Working in